Tilson changes his mind on Netflix, now touts company

-NEW YORK (Reuters) - Investor Whitney Tilson has changed his mind and touted video rental company Netflix as one of his best stock ideas not long after he famously bet against the company.
+NEW YORK, Oct 1 (Reuters) - Investor Whitney Tilson has changed his mind and touted video rental company Netflix as one of his best stock ideas not long after he famously bet against the company.

 “First we were short, then we covered and then we went long,” Tilson, who runs T2 Partners, said on Monday at the 8th annual Value Investing Congress, a conference he founded.